Pickering Airport Lands: Project revival attempts

-On April 1, 2015, Transport Canada transferred to Parks Canada a total of 1,911 hectares (4,722 acres) of the Federal Lands, the first tract of land to become part of the Rouge National Urban Park.
-Parks Canada has been working closely with tenants on that land and has made it clear that agriculture will be one of the central pillars of the new Park.
+On April 1, 2015, Transport Canada formally transferred to Parks Canada a total of 1,911 hectares (4,722 acres) of the Federal Lands, as the first tract of land to be part of the new park, where agriculture would be one of the central pillars.

-On July 11, 2015, the Prime Minister announced that the federal government is transferring an additional 2,100 hectares (5,200 acres) in Pickering and Uxbridge to the Rouge National Urban Park.
-More than half of the farmland, streams, and natural habitat expropriated in 1972–1973 will now be permanently protected.
-The Prime Minister also said that the federal government intends to use the remaining lands for economic development, adding: "But let there be no doubt.
+Three months later, on July 11, 2015, Prime Minister Harper announced an additional 2,100 hectares (5,200 acres), in Pickering and Uxbridge, would soon be transferred to the Rouge National Urban Park.
+This meant that over half the farmland, streams, and natural habitat expropriated in 1972–1973 would be permanently protected.
+The Prime Minister also said that the federal government intended to use the remaining lands for economic development, adding: "But let there be no doubt.
 Our Government will only support projects on these lands, including an airport, if they are backed by a sound business plan and if they are in the best interests of this community."

-On July 13, 2015, the federal Minister of Transport reaffirmed that the remaining lands were being retained for economic development, including a potential future airport, and indicated that an independent advisor will be appointed to consult with local public and private interests on potential economic opportunities on the site, including a future airport, and will report back to the government within 12 months.
-Meanwhile, Transport Canada will assess future aviation needs across the Greater Golden Horseshoe to determine if there is a business case for a future airport, confirming that no decisions have been made on the development or timing of a potential future airport.
+On July 13, 2015, Lisa Raitt, the federal Minister of Transport, while confirming that no decisions had been made on the development or timing of a potential future airport, reaffirmed that the remaining lands were being retained for economic development, including a potential future airport.
+She also indicated that an independent advisor would be appointed to consult with local public and private interests on potential economic opportunities on the site, including a future airport, and would report back to the government within 12 months.
+Meanwhile, Transport Canada would assess future aviation needs across the Greater Golden Horseshoe to determine if there was a business case for a Pickering airport.

-On July 18, 2015, Transport Canada released proposed revised Pickering Airport Site Zoning Regulations for the retained lands, to ensure that development on surrounding lands remains compatible with a potential future airport site.
+Five dates later, on July 18, 2015, Transport Canada released a draft of revised Pickering Airport Site Zoning Regulations for the retained lands, to ensure that development on surrounding lands remained compatible with a potential future airport site.
+No final version was ever released.

-The farmland all across the site continues to be farmed by tenants, as it has been since the land was expropriated.
+In June 2016, Transport Canada's consultant, Dr. Gary Polonsky, presented his report on airport stakeholder viewpoints, based on 64 individual and small-group interviews he conducted in 2015 and 2016.
+The report was released to the public in November.
+Dr. Polonsky's first recommendation: "Undertake the analysis required to make a decision on the need for an airport."
+The consulting firm of KPMG had already been commissioned by Transport Canada (in May 2016) to review aviation demand and capacity within the southern Ontario airport system over the next 20 years.